awonfs/symphony/README.md

 Search: Use the search bar to find artists, albums, or tracks.
 Click on the items in the search results to view more details.

-My Tracks: Visit the "My Tracks" section to view a list of your most listened to songs over the past 4 weeks.
+Top tracks: Visit the "top" section to view a list of your most listened to songs over the past 4 weeks.

 ##Contribute